Skip to Content

 • Intense overwhelm

-• An urge to cover your ears, eyes, or run away from a situation or place
+• An urge to cover your ears, eyes, face, or to run away from a situation or place

 • Feelings of anxiety or fear